 Washington, DC, is more than the center for political power.
 Through internships, students can explore many professions, not just politics.
 Students gain real-world experience by working with the federal government, the DC government, nonprofits, think tanks, private businesses, news organizations, and museums.

 Students can search for internships through the Cawley Career Education Center.
-Before beginning an internship, it is important to speak to your dean about how internship credit will apply toward your degree.
+Before beginning an internship, it is important to speak to your dean about the options for earning credit related to your internship.

 Students may also seek faculty sponsorship for intellectual reflection related to an internship in the form of a tutorial.
 Tutorials require faculty, department, and dean’s office approval and the credits vary based on the tutorial.